QuickLava/lavaSawndPortingUtility/README.md

 - Collect the output files from the included "Ported Soundbanks" folder, and proceed to the next step.
 ### Step 3: Running lavaSawndIDReplaceAssist
 - Extract the lavaSawndIDReplaceAssist release .zip.
-- Run "lavaSawndIDReplaceAssist.exe", and follow the on-screen prompts (type the number associated with the selections you want to make).
+- Run "lavaSawndIDReplaceAssist.exe", select the "Snake->EX" action, then follow the on-screen prompts (type the number associated with the selections you want to make).
+Be aware: if you're setting up a soundbank for a P+EX clone, add 7 to your clone's Soundbank ID when asked for it.
 - Collect the output files from the included "Soundbank_Mapping_Output" folder, and proceed to the next step.
 ### Step 4: Extracting your Character's "moveset.dat"
 - Open your character's moveset file (typically named "Fit[Character].pac", as in "FitMario.pac") in BrawlCrate.